igoratf/Ecommerce-Platform/README.md

   </a>
 </p>

 > An E-commerce Platform developed using React.js, Redux, Redux-Sagas, Styled Components and Firebase.
 Developed along the Complete React Developer in 2020 (w/Redux, Hooks, GraphQL) course from Zero to Mastery.
+An alternate version was developed in a different repository to learn and practice GraphQL.

 ### 🏠 [Homepage](https://github.com/igoratf/Ecommerce-Platform)